 - c.
 Where the length of the field of play is less than 100 metres, the distance between the 10-metre lines and 22-metre lines is reduced accordingly. - d.
 Where the width of the playing area is less than 70 metres, the distance between the 15-metre lines is reduced accordingly. - e.
-The perimeter area should not be less than five metres wide where practicable.
+The perimeter area should, where practicable, be five metres wide but no less than 3.5m for the men's game, 3.0m for the women's game.